christroutner/gatsby-ipfs-personal-blog/markdown/blog/19-12-30-community-token.md

 *This post walks through the math and architectural decisions behind the [token-liquidity app](https://github.com/Permissionless-Software-Foundation/token-liquidity) used by the [Permissionless Software Foundation](https://psfoundation.cash/).
 The app is an automated market-maker that allows for permissionless trading between a token and Bitcoin Cash.
 Send it tokens, it sends you BCH.
 Send it BCH, it sends you tokens.
 That's the basic idea behind how it works.*

-*The mathematics built into the app represent an attempt to create a community-based pseudo-stable token for rewarding and incentivizing developers that contribute to the Foundation's open source software projects, but the app could adjusted to fit any community currency.*
+*The mathematics built into the app represent an attempt to create a community-based pseudo-stable token for rewarding and incentivizing developers that contribute to the Foundation's open source software projects, but the app could be adjusted to fit any community currency.*

 ## Overview
 The [token-liquidity app](https://github.com/Permissionless-Software-Foundation/token-liquidity) is a JavaScript application written in node.js which is inspired by the [Bancor whitepaper](https://github.com/Permissionless-Software-Foundation/token-liquidity/blob/master/docs/bancor-formulas/bancor-protocol-whitepaper.pdf) and the ideas of creating community-based currency as explored [in this video](https://youtu.be/LcbHTF3zCdI).
 It's an automated, permissionless market-maker which allows a community token to achieve perfect liquidity between itself and Bitcoin Cash.